-Jess is currently participating in GEMMA, Erasmus Mundus Master´s Degree in Women’s and Gender Studies at Utrecht University in Holland.
-Her research looks at how the historical avant-guard has operated to create spaces which challenge our current understandings of reconciliation, justice, equality, creativity …and fun.
-She hopes to continue her work as producer of participatory art and art spaces with a focus on issues relating to gender, sexuality and migration after the program.
+In 2018 Jess completed GEMMA, Erasmus Mundus Masters Degree in Women’s and Gender Studies at Utrecht University in The Netherlands.
+Her research explores social practice arts initiatives and projects during political transitions.
+She hopes to continue her work as producer of participatory art and art spaces with a focus on issues relating to gender, sexuality, and migration after the program.